 The U.S. Department of Defense (DoD) offers CSSP certifications for specific job roles, which ensures that CSSP staff are trained and evaluated on specific IT security services.

-Relying on in-house experts alone for long-term security strategy.
+Relying on in-house personnel to develop long-term and agile security strategies.

-Spending time and money to recruit IT professionals (especially if you live in a region with a competitive hiring market).
+Spending valuable time, money, and resources to recruit and hire IT professionals (especially if you live in a region with a competitive hiring market).

-Choosing to not hire or outsource to skilled cybersecurity providers is not an option for businesses today.
-Across industries, companies face pressure to meet strict security and compliance standards, like the Payment Card Industry Data Security Standard (PCI DSS).
+Businesses don’t have the luxury of avoiding cybersecurity standards.
+Regardless of if they can afford the cybersecurity protocols required, across industries, companies face pressure to meet strict security and compliance standards like the Payment Card Industry Data Security Standard (PCI DSS).

-A managed cybersecurity services provider (MCSP) can alleviate this operational burden for companies even more so than a CSSP.
-MCSPs provide managed services and staff support from IT experts.
-Managed services can help your business to implement a cybersecurity framework that can keep up with ongoing digital transformation.
+A managed cybersecurity services provider (MCSP) can alleviate operational and security burdens even more than the use of a CSSP.
+MCSPs provide services and support from IT experts.
+These services can help your business implement a cybersecurity infrastructure and maintain it while keeping up with ongoing digital transformation.
 By keeping their finger on the pulse of changing industry regulations and maintaining constant threat detection, your business’s operations are secure.
-This will reduce the potential for unplanned downtime, risk, and unexpected costs.
+This will reduce the potential for unplanned downtime, risk, and damaging costs.

-When evaluating any service provider, determine what infosec standard their solutions and services adhere to.
+When evaluating any service provider, determine which infosec standard their solutions and services adhere to.
 If you operate in a highly regulated industry like financial services, healthcare, or education, the IT solutions of your provider need to be stringent when it comes to compliance.
-They need experience implementing IT solutions and processes that meet relevant security and compliance standards, so the more experience they have in your industry, the better.
+They need experience implementing IT processes that meet relevant security and compliance standards, so the more experience they have in your industry, the better.

 Research each provider’s incident response and track record

-Pay attention to whether they have documented experience in your industry and evidence of successful partnerships with an existing client base that has similar security needs as yours.
+Pay close attention to whether they have documented experience in your industry.
+Do they have successful current partnerships with comparative businesses?

 Consider your digital transformation priorities